sebelga/gstore-node-docs/cache.md

 #### Access the cache instance

 You can access at any time the underlying gstore-cache instance and call its API.
-If you need to cache custom data \(others than _keys_ or _queries_ managed gstore-node\), just call the set/mset/get/mset/del methods directly on the cache instance.
+If you need to cache custom data \(other the than _keys_ or _queries_ managed gstore-node\), just call the set/mset/get/mset/del methods directly on the cache instance.
 For more information on those methods refer to the [gstore-cache documentation](https://github.com/sebelga/gstore-cache).

 ```js